HerbertRHolder/codeup-JavaScript-Assesment2/README.md

 - Your grade is entirely dependent on the completeness of your solutions.
 No credit will be given for code that cannot run due to typos or syntax errors.

 - There are multiple spec tests for each question.
-Each solution will be provided a number of known inputs and expected ouputs.
+Each solution will be provided a number of known inputs and expected outputs.
 This is to make sure that the solution will operate accurately under different conditions.

 - All the specs for a given unit test need to be green for the solution to earn credit.
 For example, all of the specs for the `isBoolean` unit must be green for the solution to count towards the grade.